 This course covers topical areas of astronomy and space science, including recent advances in the study of planets, stars, galaxies and cosmology.

-Workshops will consist of a taught lecture component supplemented with hands-on and online activities, with the opportunity to access the robotic Faulkes Telescopes over the internet.
+Workshops will consist of a taught lecture component supplemented with hands-on and online activities.

 Learning and teaching